 Cancer Insurance is exactly what it sounds like: financial support to help you mitigate the cost of cancer treatment.
 While critical illness insurance covers at least 25 illnesses and provides the same financial support, cancer insurance focuses on one thing — cancer.
 This is why you need a cancer insurance quote for that protection.
-Like regular critical illness insurance, the coverage is paid out in a lump sum, which you can use without restriction in whatever way you like, whether it’s paying your bills and meeting your financial obligations, paying for additional medical care, such as home care, a private room and alternative or naturopathic treatments, or paying for support services like childcare.
+Like regular critical illness insurance, the coverage is paid out in a lump sum, which you can use without restriction in whatever way you like, whether it’s paying your bills and meeting your financial obligations, paying for additional medical care, such as home care and a Home doctor, a private room and alternative or naturopathic treatments, or paying for support services like childcare.
 There is no waiting period, as long as you are not diagnosed with cancer in the first 90 days of the policy being active, you get the money as soon as you are diagnosed with any of the varieties of cancer the policy covers.

 Seems like a worthwhile investment, especially since on average, more than 500 Canadians are diagnosed with cancer everyday.
 Not only that, but the chances of survival has gone up considerably and now 62% of people with cancer are expected to survive after five years, so your financial needs will extend into the long-term, making cancer insurance much more important than life insurance.
 As an added bonus, cancer insurance is much easier to qualify for than traditional critical illness insurance because there are fewer underwriting requirements.
 For example, when it comes to IA Excellence’s Cancer Guard policy, you only have to answer the following two eligibility questions to qualify for up to $25,000: